Testing MSW effect in supernova explosion with neutrino event rates

+We note that the authors in~\cite{Serpico:2011ir} introduced cumulative time distribution of SN $\bar{\nu}_e$ events and applied it to decipher the neutrino mass orderings with IceCube detector.
+In our study, we construct not only $K^{i,{\rm Ar}}(t)$ for liquid argon detectors but also $K^{i,{\rm IBD}}(t)$ for liquid scintillation detectors.
+Furthermore, we shall calculate the area under each of the above cumulative time distributions, which is a powerful diagnostic quantity in our study (see discussions later).

-where $i={\rm VFT}$, MSW-NH, and MSW-IH.
-To make comparisons between the time dependencies of SN event rates, it is important to have an observational definition of the origin of time.
-For example, although the characteristic event peak (driven by $\nu_e$ flux) in both VFT and MSW-IH event rates most likely appear in $t_{\text{pb}}=5$ to $10$ ms, the post-bounce time is not an experimentally observable quantity.
-The time scale $t^*$ we propose is defined as follows.
+To make comparisons between various time dependencies of SN event rates, it is important to adopt an observational definition for the origin of time.
+For example, although the characteristic event peak (driven by $\nu_e$ flux) in VFT, FE and MSW-IO event rates most likely appears in $t_{\text{pb}}=(5-10)$ ms, the postbounce time is not an experimentally observable quantity.
+The time variable $t^*$ we propose is defined as follows.
 First we propose to bin the neutrino events with a $5$ ms bin width.
-Second, if the characteristic sharp peak emerges (such as MSW-IH or VFT scenario), then $t^*=0$ is defined at $5$ ms before the peak.
-In other words the upper limit of the first time bin, $t=5$ ms, is right at the peak.
+Second, if the characteristic sharp peak emerges (such as in MSW-IO, FE and VFT scenarios), then $t^*=0$ is defined at $5$ ms before the peak.
+In other words the end of the first time bin, $t^*=5$ ms, is exactly at the beginning of the peak.
 Finally, if the sharp peak does not appear, then $t^*=0$ is defined at the time when first event appears.
-For the IBD events to be discussed later, we also define the origin of $t^*$ in the same way since there are no clear event peaks as shown by Fig.~\ref{junoIBD}.
+For the IBD events to be discussed later, we also define the origin of $t^*$ in this way since there are no clear event peaks as shown by Fig.~\ref{junoIBD}.
 It is important to note that the origin of $t^*$ depends on simulations.
 Taking Fig.~\ref{junoIBD} as an example, the SN neutrino events predicted by simulations G and N occur significantly later than those predicted by simulations B and F.